lrex93497/php_dummy_furit_shop_e_commenerce_website/README.md

 For details, please see below, it has everythings about this porject like what each webpage/script does, what is the business flow of this webpage, how to host it on google LAMP stack VM, database structure, demo etc.

-# Detail about this project
+# Details about this project

 **Here has two parts, Part 1 shows operation manual (Including how to host it) and layout of each page, Part 2 for the others